LuisAngelMendozaVelasco/Data_Science_Specialization/Data_Science-Foundations_using_R_Specialization/Getting_and_Cleaning_Data/Week1/Practical_R_Exercises_in_swirl_Part_1.md

 library(swirl)
 ```

-3. Install the R Progroamming course
+3. Install the Getting and Cleaning Data course

 swirl offers a variety of interactive courses, but for our purposes, you want the one called R Programming.
 Type the following from the R prompt to install this course: